opendevbook/kubenetes/src/module1/jenkin.md

 All the Jenkins Kubernetes manifest files used here are hosted on GitHub.
 Please clone the repository if you have trouble copying the manifest from the document.

+- Create a Namespace

+- Create a service account with Kubernetes admin permissions.

+- Create local persistent volume for persistent Jenkins data on Pod restarts.

+- Create a deployment YAML and deploy it.

+- Create a service YAML and deploy it.

 ```
 git clone https://github.com/scriptcamp/kubernetes-jenkins
 ```